yabulala432/yabulala432/README.md

 ![Development and Design](https://yabulala432.github.io/portfolio/banner.png)

 # Yeabsira Yonas
-### I'm Yeabsira Yonas from Ethiopia, a 4th year Software Engineering Student in AASTU and at ALX online learning platform.
-I really enjoy learning languages and frameworks like Angular and NestJs.
+### I'm Yeabsira Yonas from Ethiopia, a 4th year Software Engineering Student in AASTU.
+I really enjoy learning languages and frameworks like React-Native and NestJs.
 I also enjoy ui, ux, and designing in general.
-You can check out my twitter at https://twitter.com/yeabsirayo77059 or reach me on telegram https://t.me/fkreyohanns.
+You can reach me on telegram https://t.me/fkreyohanns.

-#### - I'm currently working on my coding and designing skills.

 ## Skills and Experience
 * NestJs